port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/ci-cd/circleci-workflow/examples.md

 <ExampleMSBuildBlueprint />

-After creating the blueprint, you can add create a Python script for updating your Port entity:
+After creating the blueprint, you can add a Python script for creating/updating a Port entity:

 ```python showLineNumber
 import os